Package 'gasplit'

 )

-to fit a two-way model with no interactions, to a dataset with covariates "year" and "region" based on a measurement "LGLR".
+to fit a two-way model with no interactions, to a dataset with covariates "year" and "region" based on a measurement "DISCRIM".

-Having fitted your model, you can make a subsequent call to predict the proportion for (presumably) new covariate values, via the predict_from_previous argument..
+Having fitted your model, you can make a subsequent call to predict the proportion for (presumably) new covariate values, via the predict_from_previous argument.
+And, provided that your "measurement" really is a log-likelihood ratio, you can also calculate a posterior probability (of being category-1) for each case, using posterior.

-If you want to use smoothers, i.e. s() terms a la mgcv, then you should call gasplit2 instead.
-The latter requires RTMB.
-Results should be the same as gasplit if there are no smooth terms; IDNK which one is faster.
+If you want to use smoothers, i.e. s() terms a la mgcv (including non-sparse random effects handled via s(bs="re")), then you should call gasplit2 instead.
+The latter requires package RTMB, in order to estimate smoothing parameters/random-effect variances.
+Results should be the same as gasplit if there are no smooth terms nor random effects; IDNK which routine is faster.
 NDIRC (Nor Do I Really Care.)
+If your covariates have missing values (MAR), you can do "full information maximum likelihood" using gasplit_missy, described next.

 Usage